holidayextras/holidayextras.github.com/_posts/2015-11-30-thoughts-on-nightwatch.md

 Here's what I've come up with...

-**Pro’s:**
+**Pros:**

 _**Great documentation!**_
 Nightwatch has excellent documentation from installation to an API reference.
-I've found this to be of great use when I've needed to check anything from syntax to what arguements a command uses. <br/>
+I've found this to be of great use when I've needed to check anything from syntax to what arguments a command uses. <br/>
 Found here: [Nightwatch guide](http://nightwatchjs.org/guide) - [Nightwatch Api](http://nightwatchjs.org/api)

 _**Clean syntax**_